-Since the launch of our 2015 research strategy, A Cure Can’t Wait, we’ve invested £35.6m in research to find more effective, kinder brain tumour treatments.
-We won’t stop until we find a cur
+Since the launch of our 2015 research strategy, A Cure Can’t Wait, we’ve invested £38m in forward-thinking, outcomes-orientated and patient-focused research.
+We won’t stop until we find a cure

 We also provide vital support for those affected, including parents, carers and young adults, so that no-one has to feel alone following a diagnosis.